tk811/ConfernceApp/README.md

 # ConfernceApp
 Work for ITProCamp Conference APP

-To view test site make sure you have Node.js installed, and enter the following commands;
+To view test site make sure you have [Node.js](https://nodejs.org) installed, and enter the following commands;

+On windows, run these NPM commands as administrator, on Mac OS X and Linux, use sudo before npm command.

 > npm install -g bower
 >